 The driver must inform the University the next business day after any existing or new conviction, revocation, suspension, or moving violation as described above.

 In addition to the items required in all vehicles, a department must maintain the following driver safety awareness documents in conspicuous locations in all departmental full-size vans:

 - Reducing the Risk of Rollover Crashes in Passenger Vans handout or visor sticker.
 Print the PDF master of the handout or contact Risk Management to obtain visor stickers; telephone 509-335-6893.

 - Alert!
 Passenger Van Drivers hangtag.
 Print, fold, and cut as indicated on the PDF master.

-Risk Management Services also provides these documents upon request.
+Risk Management also provides these documents upon request.

-Risk Management Services maintains a list of all approved exceptions to this section (SPPM 7.10).
+Risk Management maintains a list of all approved exceptions to this policy (SPPM 7.10).